meteor4716/rsniper/README.md

 ## Licensing

 ## Contact Information
 If you have any trouble using this program or want to ask a question, please create a post [here](https://github.com/meteor4716/rsniper/issues/new).
-Thank you!
+Thank you for supporting the ROBLOX Item Sniper, and we hope to bring more snipers in the future!